 And for freelancers who can live without integrations.

 There are a couple of banks that operate a lot like Lili and can work well for freelancers and other small business owners.
 Here are some of my favorite Lili alternatives.

 Novo is another fintech operation.
 Deposit accounts through Novo are FDIC insured through Middlesex Federal Savings.

-The Novo Business Banking account has attractive features such as:
+The Novo Business Checking account has attractive features such as:

 - $0 monthly fees

 - ATM fees: Any ATM fees are refunded; no limit

 Novo, like Lili, doesn’t charge any monthly fees.
 And Novo does have transaction limits, however they are much more generous than what Lili offers.